by Zohra KhanOct 03, 2019

 Sit with David Carson for a chat, and when you do, chances are that it would largely be filled with chuckles and free-wheeling laughter, a lot of ‘I don’t knows’ and ‘maybes’ sweetly dissolved in a sea of ‘why-nots’.

 I first came to know about this American graphic designer two years ago through a colleague, who was an ardent fan of the former's anti-grid approach to design.
 This colleague, a terrific graphic designer himself, once cited Carson as the ‘God of graphic design’.
 He would sit for hours on stretch, restlessly turning a brief into a real project while the same music played in the background and kept playing until the project was over.
-Reflective of where he sought his inspiration from, it was not long before I was following his inspiration on Instagram.
+Reflecting on where he sought his inspiration, it was not long before I started following Carson on Instagram.

 It was at the Kyoorius Designyatra in Goa recently, that I caught up with the revolutionary David Carson.
 Deemed the most influential contrarian, and one of the early designers who not just thought outside the box but demolished it – I could not have been more excited to get inside his mind.